2017 1

 2014 Cypres de Climens offered more elegance and less intensity than the 2015 version.
 88-89p.

-2015 Climens - It doesn't have the acidity of 2014, but it seems that intensity and depth are slightly bigger in 2015.
+2015 Climens - It doesn't have the acidity of 2014, but intensity and depth were slightly bigger in 2015.
 96p.

-2014 Climens - exceptional promises, fabulous acidity, richness and sweetness.
+2014 Climens - exceptional promises, fabulous acidity, richness, and sweetness.
 96-97p.

 2012 Climens was a wine of great finesse and sophisticated touch but significantly lighter in concentration and intensity than f.i.
 2013 and 2014.
 93p.